 On kick drum, using a Beta 52, the percussive click on top really gave some nice snap to the already well-defined fundamental.
 This is where the 2:1 transformer tap worked well.
 This track responded well to additional EQ, blending perfectly with an additional kick track recorded using Yamaha's Subkick.
 On snare, using a Sennheiser MD504, both the pad and the 2:1 tap had to be used as it was just too hot.
 All the superlatives apply: punchy, natural, a faithfully reproduced tone and that stellar transient response.

 Recording cajon with an AT4051 was a piece of cake.
 For this track, I placed the mic 18 inches out and 45 degrees from the drum's leading edge to roll off some of the low end so that it wouldn't muddy the track.
 The preamp's midrange and transient response did the job.
 When miking a piano using two Neumann U87s, the midrange was too pronounced, making it come forward in the mix.
 The upper “interactive” harmonics were reproduced almost too faithfully, but the pad seemed to attenuate those harmonics and the 2:1 transformer tap in this situation.
-The particular “character” of the A
+The particular “character” of the A2D coupled with the U87s would not have been my first choice on this particular cut.

 I'M BEING CONVERTED